-The classic Banke is located in an early 20th century building, a former bank remodeled in 2009 by the architects Paul Friesse and Cassien Bernard.
+The classic Banke is located inside an early 20th-century building, a former bank remodeled in 2009 by the architects Paul Friesse and Cassien Bernard.
 The style of its majestic facade evokes the magic and grandeur of the Belle Epoque in Paris.

-Particularly impressive are its immense and spectacular glass-domed hall, and the extraordinary refinement and good taste of its 94 rooms and suites decorated in attractive earth tones, purple curtains, braided leather carpets, damask leather headboards, marble bathrooms and designer furniture.
-The décor combines original architectural features with contemporary design, bringing to the 21st century the classic style of Baron Haussmann, who transformed Paris during the imperial era of Napoleon III.
+The immense and spectacular glass-domed hall is particularly impressive as is the refinement and good taste of its 94 rooms and suites.
+The accommodations are decorated in attractive earth tones, purple curtains, plaited leather carpets, damask leather headboards, marble bathrooms and designer furniture.
+The design combines original architectural features with contemporary style, bringing to the 21st century the classic flair of Baron Haussmann, who transformed Paris during the reign of Napoleon III.
 The hotel also has an extensive art collection of great historical value, which includes works from different cultures from around the world: Egyptian, African, pre-Columbian, Roman and Buddhist, among others.

 The exclusive Lafayette Suite, located in the former offices of the old bank maintains the original moldings on the ceilings and the marble fireplace that adorned the building before it was transformed into a hotel.
 Custom-made furniture embellished with Swarovski crystals, Japanese-style cabinets, huge closets and Kartell chandeliers by Philipe Starck are some of the many treasures found inside this suite, which also boasts spectacular views of Pillet Will Street, where the newspaper Le Figaro has its headquarters.